majacQ/circleci-docs/jekyll/_cci2/browser-testing.md

 ```
 {% endraw %}

 There are other Cypress orb examples that you can use in your configuration workflows.
-For more information about these other orbs, refer to the [Cypress Orbs](https://circleci.com/orbs/registry/orb/cypress-io/cypress) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+For more information about these other orbs, refer to the [Cypress Orbs](https://circleci.com/developer/orbs/orb/cypress-io/cypress) page in the [CircleCI Orbs Registry](https://circleci.com/developer/orbs).

-## Debugging Browser Tests
+## Debugging browser tests

 Integration tests can be hard to debug, especially when they're running on a remote machine.
 This section provides some examples of how to debug browser tests on CircleCI.

-### Using Screenshots and Artifacts
+### Using screenshots and artifacts
 {:.no_toc}

 CircleCI may be configured to collect [build artifacts]( {{ site.baseurl }}/2.0/artifacts/) and make them available from your build.
 For example, artifacts enable you to save screenshots as part of your job, and view them when the job finishes.
 You must explicitly collect those files with the `store_artifacts` step and specify the `path` and `destination`.
 See the [store_artifacts]( {{ site.baseurl }}/2.0/configuration-reference/#store_artifacts) section of the Configuring CircleCI document for an example.